nmenant/iControl_LX_Lab/docs/class4/module4/lab2.rst

       if (DEBUG === true) {
         logger.info("DEBUG: HelloWorld - onGet request");
       }
-      restOperation.setBody(JSON.stringify( { value: DEFAULT_MSG } ));
+      restOperation.setBody(JSON.stringify(DEFAULT_MSG));
       this.completeRestOperation(restOperation);
     };

-Here the only thing we did was to add a logger statement so that we can track when our extension is called with a GET request
+Here the only thing we did was:

+* add a logger statement so that we can track when our extension is called with a GET request
+* replace our static response `{ value: "Hello World!" }` with our variable

 *Under* our onGet prototype, we will now add an OnPost prototype to handle POST request with our extension.